About the Fellowships

 - Description of proposed research (maximum 2 pages, single spaced, 12 point font, 1 inch margins, PDF format).
 The applicant must describe their research clearly, concisely, and free of jargon so that its purpose, significance to advancing the discipline, and methodological rigor can be evaluated by faculty reviewers from diverse disciplines.
 In addition, the proposal must describe resources necessary to conduct the project and an informed evaluation of resource availability at Cornell.

 - Applicants will receive email verification when each reference submits their letter of recommendation.
-Note: once all letters of recommendation are submitted, the applicant must log in to the application portal and click "review and submit" by the application deadline of 15 October 2019 at 11:59 p.m.
+Note: once all letters of recommendation are submitted, the applicant must log in to the application portal and click "review and submit" by the application deadline of 15 October 2020 at 11:59 p.m.
 EDT.
+For this reason, we strongly recommend that applicants request that their references submit letters on 14 October, one day prior to the application deadline.
 Applications that are not reviewed and submitted will not advance to the review stage.

-- Applicants who proceed to the final stage of selection will be invited to participate in an interview via electronic conference with one or more members with the selection committee.
+- Applicants who proceed to the final stage of selection will be invited to participate in an interview via electronic conference with the selection committee.

 If you have questions about the program or the application process, please contact the Klarman Fellows Office at: KlarmanFellows@cornell.edu.